Find out everything you need to know about deer management, whether you are new to deer stalking, or want more practical advice.

 High seat maintenance

 High seats are an integral part of any stalking ground where there are no natural high points or features from which to spy or shoot deer.
-They allow for safer shooting and, being above deer, you are less likely to be scented or seen by deer.
+They allow for safer shooting and, being above deer means you are less likely to be smelled or seen by deer.

 As harvest gets underway and the deer have nowhere to hide, high seats can be even more useful in keeping you above eye level.

-Your ground may have a variety of seats installed on it.
-These range from free-standers (which do not need any support) or lean-to seats, which use tree trunks as the support, portable or permanent, open seats or towers with a roof to protect you from the elements.
+Your ground may have a variety of seats installed on it and these range from free-standers (which do not need any support) or lean-to seats, which use tree trunks as the support, to portable or permanent open seats or towers with a roof, to protect you from the elements.

-High seats may be homemade or commercially made, they may be wooden, metal or a combination of materials.
+High seats may be homemade or commercially made and they can be wooden, metal or a combination of materials.

 It’s also important to keep a record of all maintenance checks; numbering each one of your seats helps with this recording.

 Stalkers have reported both theft and vandalism of high seats.
-It is easy for the latter to sometimes go unnoticed if it is a case of, for example, someone sawing partway through a wooden upright or ladder rung.
-As such, it is really important that you check your seats regularly.
+It is easy for the latter to sometimes go unnoticed if it is a case of, for example, someone sawing partway through a wooden upright or ladder rung, which is why is so important to check your seats regularly.